An introduction to bloating after eating

 - Try using a bitter herb such as centaurium to ‘wake up’ your stomach

-- Or take Digestisan, a licensed herbal remedy containing cynara or dandelion, before each meal
+- Or take Digestisan, a licensed herbal remedy for symptoms of indigestion or flatulence containing cynara or dandelion, before each meal

 - If you are having difficulty managing your stress, try a licensed herbal remedy containing valerian herb.